-In this article:
+In this article

 What is covered under comprehensive auto insurance?

 Comprehensive auto insurance covers damage to or destruction of your vehicle caused by events other than a crash or collision.
-If a peril covered by your comprehensive insurance policy damages or destroys your vehicle, it will pay for repairs or replacements up to your policy dollar limit.
+If a peril covered by your comprehensive insurance policy damages or destroys your vehicle, it will pay for repairs or replacement up to your policy dollar limit.

 These events include:

-- Vehicle theft
+• Vehicle theft

-- Windshield or glass damage
+• Windshield or glass damage

-- Falling objects such as branches and ice
+• Falling objects, such as branches and ice

-- Windshield and window damage
+• Windshield and window damage

-- Explosion, fire and smoke damage
+• Explosion, fire and smoke damage

-- Hail and snow
+• Hail and snow

-- Damage caused by hitting an animal
+• Damage caused by hitting an animal

-- Civil disturbance and vandalism
+• Civil disturbance and vandalism

 What does comprehensive car insurance not cover?

-- Any damage or destruction to your car due to collision with another vehicle or stationary object, like a pole
+• Any damage or destruction to your car due to collision with another vehicle or stationary object, like a pole

-- Any property theft within the car
+• Property theft from within the car

-- Medical and legal expenses resulting from a collision
+• Medical and legal expenses resulting from a collision

-- Towing, roadside assistance or car rental
+• Towing, roadside assistance or car rental

-- Lost wages or disability
+• Lost wages or disability

-The difference between comprehensive and full coverage car insurance
+Differences between comprehensive and full-coverage car insurance

 Comprehensive vs. collision insurance

-Feature | Comprehensive coverage | Collision coverage |
+Feature Comprehensive coverage Collision coverage

-What's covered | Non-collision damage to your vehicle, such as:
+What's covered Non-collision damage to your vehicle, such as:

 Collision-related damage to your vehicle, such as:

-What's not covered |
+What's not covered

-Deductible | Yes | Yes |
+Deductible Yes Yes

-How cost is determined | By the value of your vehicle and deductible you select | By the value of your vehicle and deductible you select |
+How cost is determined By the value of your vehicle and deductible you select By the value of your vehicle and deductible you select

-Coverage limit | Actual cash value | Actual cash value |
+Coverage limit Actual cash value Actual cash value

-Required or optional? | Not required by any state but required if leasing or financing a vehicle.
-Otherwise optional. | Not required by any state but required if leasing or financing a vehicle.
-Otherwise optional. |
+Required or optional?
+Not required by any state but required if leasing or financing a vehicle.
+Otherwise optional.
+Not required by any state but required if leasing or financing a vehicle.
+Otherwise optional.

 Comprehensive vs. liability insurance

 A key difference between comprehensive and liability auto insurance is that liability insurance is required in most states and comprehensive coverage is not required in any state.
+But if you're purchasing a car through a lender, they'll probably require you to get comprehensive insurance as part of your agreement.

 Comprehensive insurance and liability insurance also have very different coverages.